Harinivasu107/my-first-github-project/README.md

-# my-first-github-project
-here is my first gitHub repository. lets get started with GitHub
+This line was replace in feature-2 branch

-this line was modified manually during conflicts resolution
+This file was modified locally

-new line was added locally
+This line was added in feature-2 branch